I laughed to myself…Here we go. I’m starting a war under false pretenses. – James Stockdale, flying over the Gulf of Tonkin, August 5th, 1964

-August 10th.
+August 10th, 2020.
 This month we note many anniversaries.
-Forty-nine years ago Wednesday, Congress passed the Voting Rights Act.
-Forty years ago yesterday, Richard Nixon resigned.
-August 28th is the 51st anniversary of the March on Washington.
+Fifty-five years ago on August 6th, Congress passed the Voting Rights Act.
+In 1974 on August 8th, Richard Nixon resigned.
+August 28th is the 57th anniversary of the March on Washington for Civil Rights.

-But today’s anniversary is the most significant.
-Fifty years ago, President Lyndon Johnson signed the Gulf of Tonkin Resolution.
+But one anniversary is the most significant.
+On August 7th, 1964, President Lyndon Johnson signed the Gulf of Tonkin Resolution.
 The Senate gave him the power “to take all necessary steps, including the use of armed forces,” to fight the spread of communism in Southeast Asia and assist our ally in South Vietnam “in defense of its freedom.”
 The story was this simple: North Vietnamese torpedo boats – off their own coast – had attacked American ships without provocation.
 An admittedly minor (if unproven) altercation with no injuries was all America needed to come and defend freedom.

 America was coming to help!

 Understanding this phrase – indeed, understanding any aspect of American history – requires knowledge of our mythology.
 This is the America of Daniel Boone, John Wayne, Rambo, Clint Eastwood, Buffalo Bill, Batman and all the other heroes who charge in at the last moment to save the innocent community from the clutches of the evil, inscrutable (and usually dark-skinned) Other.
 Our heroes never throw the first punch.